Become a Certified Health Data Analyst (CHDA)

 Associate Degrees in Health Data Analysis

 While there aren’t associate degrees specifically in health data analysis, an associate program in health information management can be an excellent first step toward becoming a CHDA.
-An associate degree qualifies you to take the Registered Health Information Technician (RHIT) exam, which allows you to work with medical records and health information and in other health technology entry-level positions.
+An associate degree qualifies you to take the Registered Health Information Technician (RHIT) exam, which qualifies you to work with medical records and health information and in other health technology entry-level positions.
 After a few years of experience, you can sit for your CHDA exam.

 Bachelor’s Degrees in Certified Health Data Analysis

-If you want to be a health data analyst, the most straightforward route may be to earn a bachelor’s in healthcare administration and analytics, healthcare administration, HIM, or health informatics.
+If you want to be a health data analyst, the most straightforward route may be to earn a bachelor’s in healthcare administration and analytics, healthcare administration, HIIM, or health informatics.
 Some people also opt to earn a bachelor’s in statistics, computer technology, or math.
-However, they may need additional training to work in health data analysis if they choose these routes.
-Having a bachelor’s in HIM allows you to sit for the Registered Health Information Administrator (RHIA) exam, which can allow you to then take the CHDA test without additional work experience.
+However, they may need additional training, such as a graduate certificate, to work in health data analysis if they choose these routes.
+Having a bachelor’s in HIIM allows you to sit for the Registered Health Information Administrator (RHIA) exam, which can allow you to then take the CHDA test without additional work experience.

 Graduate Certificates in Certified Health Data Analysis

 If you have a bachelor’s in a relevant field but want to further specialize in health data analysis without committing to a master’s program, you can return to school for a graduate certificate.
 These programs not only allow you to focus on health data analysis but also prepare you for master’s study if you later opt for that degree.
 You may be able to shorten your time in a master’s program if you already have this training (contact your chosen school to verify).